India’s Modi responds to dogged farmers’ protests with an unexpected move: retreat

 “Here you have a large section of the farmers against them,” Palshikar said.
 “So this ‘surrender,’ as critics will call it, will at least save the day in Uttar Pradesh.”

+While many protesters say the deregulated market would only benefit Indian conglomerates seeking to enter agriculture and hurt smallholders, some analysts and even farmers believe reforms of some kind were needed to fix a system that has long generated massive surpluses yet failed to get farmers, who make up two-thirds of India’s population, the prices they are guaranteed.

-In a country that frequently sees political demonstrations, the farmers’ protest stood out for its scale, imagery and endurance.
+In a country that frequently sees political demonstrations, the farmers’ protest over the past year stood out for its scale, imagery and sheer persistence.

 Tens of thousands of turbaned farmers have sat on the highways outside Delhi through a bitter winter, sustaining themselves in encampments, and outlasted crackdowns by police.
 In the face of a government known for its mastery of public relations, the farmers waged a Twitter campaign in which they accused Modi of killing them.
 It infuriated the government but captured global attention, with celebrities like Rihanna tweeting in support.

-Rakesh Tikait, one of the leaders of the farmers’ movement and a figure seen as a political power broker in western Uttar Pradesh, said in a tweet that the protesters will not go home until the day the parliament repeals the laws.

 Calling the announcement a defeat of the government’ arrogance, Rahul Gandhi, India’s main opposition leader of the Congress Party, which has struggled for years to mount a challenge against the BJP, declared it a “victory against injustice.”